 This stadium was once as high as 5th on the list of World's Largest Sporting Stadiums when it was listed as having a capacity of 114,600 spectators.
-It is currently listed as having 87,523 (March 2021).
+It is currently listed as having a capacity of 87,523 (March 2021).
 The opening match at the 2026 World Cup will be held at Estadio Azteca.

 Major events held at the Estadio Azteca

 - 1968 - The Olympic Games football final

 - 1970 - FIFA World Cup final